dendronhq/handbook/handbook/templates.investor-updates.md

 ## Financials
 <!-- Burn rate and other figures-->
-Monthly Burn:
+- Monthly Burn:
-Average burn:
+- Average burn:

-For projections and a detailed breakdown of projected expenses extending through the rest of the year, please see our [finmark dashboard](https://app.finmark.com/dashboard).

 ## Lowlights
 <!-- What didn't go well -->